E-r-1-c/networking-labs/01-layer2-switching/04-layer2-security-hardening/README.md

 ## Overview

-This lab demonstrates Layer 2 security hardening on a Cisco IOS switch.
-Port Security restricts unauthorized devices on an access port, while DHCP Snooping blocks DHCP server responses received from untrusted interfaces.
+This lab shows how Port Security controls which devices can use an access port and how DHCP Snooping blocks DHCP responses from unauthorized servers.

+A single-switch topology was built with one authorized user, one legitimate DHCP server, and one rogue DHCP server.
+Port Security protects the user port, while DHCP Snooping allows server responses only through the trusted interface.

 ---

 ## Objectives

-- Restrict the authorized user port to one MAC address
+- Limit the authorized user port to one MAC address
 - Enable sticky MAC address learning
 - Configure shutdown violation mode
 - Enable DHCP Snooping for VLAN 10
 - Trust only the legitimate DHCP server interface
+- Test a Port Security violation
-- Test Port Security and rogue DHCP protection
+- Test legitimate and rogue DHCP responses

 ---